Written by Guest Blogger: Chris Bibby

 For your convenience you can send us your DNS records securely through this form below, this will be sent directly to our developer for their records only.

 This also means that when your new website is live, you can cancel your existing web hosting, and DNS hosting as we include DNS hosting in all of our plans.
-To learn more about CLPSites, get a quote or sign up for one of our Small Business Packages click the button below and fill in the form.
+To learn more about CLPSites, get a quote for one of our Small Business Packages click the button below.

 DNS Login Details